SENSUIKAN!

 7 December 1941:

-The I-56 shells and sinks the 1,186-ton Norwegian merchant HAI TUNG that was en route from Bangkok, Siam (now Thailand) with a cargo of rice and general supplies for Singapore at 05-08N, 104-32E with all of her 50-man crew.
+I-56 shells and sinks the 1,186-ton Norwegian merchant HAI TUNG en route from Bangkok, Siam (now Thailand) to Singapore with a cargo of rice and general supplies at 05-08N, 104-32E with all of her 50-man crew.

 14 December 1941:

-In the early morning, the hydrophone operator on LtCdr Henry C. J. Coumou's Dutch submarine K-XII picks up a faint trace of a propeller.
+In early morning, the hydrophone operator on LtCdr Henry C. J. Coumou's Dutch submarine K-XII picks up a faint trace of propellers.
 About 1100 hours, a periscope is sighted to starboard.
-Coumou heads straight for it in an attempt to ram the Japanese submarine.
-The K-XII gets to within 100 metres.
+Coumou heads straight for it in an attempt to ram the adversary.
+K-XII gets to within 100 metres.
 Suddenly, the enemy's periscope appears to port!
 LtCdr Coumou gives up his attack and zig-zags away.

 20 December 1941: